Roger Clarke's Web-Site

 If <Person> was born within the UK or any of <list of UK Colonies> between <date = 1 Jan 1949> and <date = 31 Dec 1982>, they qualify as <a Citizen of the United Kingdom and Colonies (CUKC)> and hence qualify for a UK passport

 When software is developed at this level of abstraction, a model of the problem-domain exists; but there is no explicit statement of a particular problem or a solution to it.
 In a simple case, the reasoning underlying an inference that is drawn in a particular circumstance may be easy to provide, whether to an executive, an aggrieved person upset about a decision made based on that inference, or a judge.
 However, this may not be feasible where data is missing, the rulebase is large or complex, the rulebase involves intertwining among rules, the rulebase embodies some indeterminacies and/or decision-maker discretions exist.
+Inferences drawn from rule-based schemes in surveillance contexts, e.g. for suspicion-generation about individuals who may be involved in bomb-making, and in so-called 'predictive policing', are subject to these challenges.

 A further important software development approach is (generically) machine learning (sometimes referred to as AI/ML), and (specifically) connectionist networks or artificial neural networks (ANNs).
 ANNs originated in the 1940s in the cognitive sciences, prior to the conception of AI (Medler 1998).
 They have subsequently been co-opted by AI researchers and are treated as an AI technique.
 The essence of neural network approaches is that tools, which were probably developed using a procedural or imperative language, are used to process examples taken from some problem-domain.
-Such examples might comprise the data relevant to 5% of all applicants for UK passports during some time-period who were born in, say, Jamaica, including the results of the applications.
+Such examples might comprise the data relevant to 5% of all applicants for UK passports during some time-period who were born in, say, Jamaica, including the result of the applications.

-A critical feature of ANNs is that the process is a-rational, that is to say that there is no reasoning underlying the inference that is drawn, and no means of generating an explanation any more meaningful than 'based on the data, and the current weightings in the software, you don't qualify'.
+A critical feature of ANNs is a-rationality, that is to say that there is no reasoning underlying the inference that is drawn, and no means of generating an explanation any more meaningful than 'based on the data, and the current weightings in the software, you don't qualify'.
 The approach is referred to as 'machine learning' partly because the means whereby the weightings are generated depends on the collection of prior cases that are fed to the tool as its 'learning set'.
 Hence, in the (to many people, somewhat strange) sense of the term used in this field, the software 'learns' the set of weightings.
 In addition, the system may be arranged so as to further adapt its weightings (i.e. 'keep learning'), based on subsequent cases.

 There are two different patterns whereby the factors and weightings can come about (DeLua 2021).
 The description above was of supervised learning, in that the factors were fed to the tool by a supervisor ('labelled' or 'tagged'), and in each case the 'right answer' was provided within the data.
 In the case of unsupervised learning, on the other hand, there are no labels, and 'right answers' are not provided with the rest of the data.
 The tool uses clusterings and associations to create the equivalent of what a human thinker would call constructs, but without any contextual information, 'experience' or ' common sense' about the real world that the data purports to relate to.
 On the one hand, 'unsupervised learning' is touted as being capable of discovering patterns and relationships that were not previously known; but, on the other, this greatly exacerbates the enormous scope that already exists with 'supervised learning' for inferences to be drawn that bear little or no relationship to the real world.